Sage-Bionetworks/PythonEmbedInR/README.md

 srcRootDir <- args[1]
 generateRdFiles(srcRootDir,
                 pyPkg = "synapseutils",
-                module = "synapseutils")
+                container = "synapseutils")
 ```

 Where:
 * `srcRootDir` is the path to `synapserutils` directory.
 The directory must exist prior to this call. `generateRdFiles` will create a folder `auto-man` and write the generated .Rd files in this folder.
 * `pyPkg` is the name of the Python package that needs to be imported, and
-* `module` is the name of the Python module to be wrapped.
-This parameter can take the same value as `pyPkg` or a module within the Python package.
-The value that is passed to `module` must be a fully qualified name.
+* `container` is the name of the Python module, or class to be wrapped.
+This parameter can take the same value as `pyPkg`, a module or a class within the Python package.
+The value that is passed to `container` must be a fully qualified name.

 #### Generate R wrappers